puppetlabs/puppet-docs/source/puppet/4.5/reference/type.md

 <h4 id="service-provider-systemd">systemd</h4>

 Manages `systemd` services using `systemctl`.

+Because `systemd` defaults to assuming the `.service` unit type, the suffix may be omitted.
+Other unit types (such as `.path`) may be managed by providing the proper suffix.

 * Required binaries: `systemctl`.
 * Default for `osfamily` == `archlinux`.
 Default for `operatingsystemmajrelease` == `7` and `osfamily` == `redhat`.
 Default for `operatingsystem` == `fedora` and `osfamily` == `redhat`.
 Default for `osfamily` == `suse`.
 Default for `operatingsystem` == `debian` and `operatingsystemmajrelease` == `8`.
 Default for `operatingsystem` == `ubuntu` and `operatingsystemmajrelease` == `15.04, 15.10, 16.04`.